We are improving UW by forming our union

 SEIU 925, we are building power with thousands of our already Unionized classified and professional staff colleagues at UW.

 Now is the time for us to build the power to fully advocate for our students and ourselves.
-The only way to truly do this is by coming together as a union.
+The only way to truly do this is by coming together as a Union and gaining the right to collectively bargain over our wages, benefits, and working conditions at the UW.

 Will you join us and take action to improve our university?
 Share your information and we will be in touch!